Heroes and Villains (Once Upon a Time)

-"Heroes and Villains" is the twelfth episode and mid-season finale of the fourth season of the American fantasy drama series Once Upon a Time, which aired on December 14, 2014.
+"Heroes and Villains" is the eleventh episode and mid-season finale of the fourth season of the American fantasy drama series Once Upon a Time, which aired on December 14, 2014.
 This episode marked the return of the villainess Maleficent, as well as the introductions of Cruella de Vil and Ursula the Sea Witch.

 In this episode, Mr. Gold tries to kill Hook, but Belle stops him; Regina says goodbye to Robin Hood; and Elsa, Anna, and Kristoff go back to Arendelle.
 In the end, Mr. Gold talks Ursula into joining his cause.
 In flashbacks, Rumpelstiltskin saves Belle from Maleficent, Ursula, and Cruella De Vil.

 Plot

 Opening Sequence

 A magical door opens and starts sucking all the snow into the portal.

 In The Characters' Past

 In the Enchanted Forest, Belle opens up a cabinet when Rumplestiltskin surprises her, having returned early from Camelot.
 He claims to have been testing her to see what she would do with him gone.
 He then presents Belle with a glove that can detect the weakness in a person.
 He says for most people weakness is who they love and that will point him in the right direction, thus the use of the glove.
 Later on Belle is serving tea to Rumplestiltskin while explaining why he collects items, only to send Belle out to wash and dry his laundry.
 Belle then spots a dalmatian puppy and follows it, only to be kidnapped by a figure in a fur cloak.

 As Rumplestiltskin searches for Belle in the forest a raven drops a sand dollar from the sky, and it opens up a hologram of Belle, who she says he has to bring the gauntlet from Camelot to trade for her or else she will be killed.
 Rumplestiltskin, having seen the raven, is aware of who sent him the message.
 When he reaches the caverns by the ocean, Rumplestiltskin brings the gauntlet to the meeting point.
 Belle runs up to him but she's all tied up, and Maleficent appears, demanding the gauntlet.
 Rumplestiltskin uses his magic and chokes her, but she's brought along company: Ursula (who wraps her tentacles around Belle), and Cruella De Vil.
 Rumplestiltskin threatens them all and Cruella tells Ursula to crush Belle's heart.
 As Ursula tightens her tentacles, Rumplestiltskin throws the gauntlet to Cruella then lets Maleficent go.
 The women say they've lived too long in a world where the heroes always win and the gauntlet will change that.
 They leave Belle and disappear.
 When Belle asks why he did it, Rumplestilskin refuses to admit he cares about her but says he's the only one allowed to crush her heart.

 Later, Rumplestilskin takes back the gauntlet from the Queen of Darkness, saying it was a ransom not a deal.
 Cruella says it won't do him any good since villains will never get a happy ending and invites him to join the women, but Rumplestiltskin says he will win and will win alone.